 Consumers are wary and mistrustful.
-They see promotional ads all over their social media feeds, complete with “testimonials” from unknown people.
+They see promotional ads all over their social media feeds, complete with “testimonials” from unknown people, some who are social media influencers.
 They have been “burned” before, ordering everything from the latest miracle tool to wrinkle cream.
 They are now at the point of discarding promotional advertising that shows up in their feeds.
+However, influencer marketing is different.

 What consumers do listen to, however, are recommendations from their friends and from people they consider to be experts in a specific niche.
 Marketers understand this.
 When Kim Kardashian recommends a beauty product, for example, women pounce.